flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 ^^VOR^^

+The A32NX supports VOR autotuning when in range of a VOR before departure.
+You can verify this by checking the RADNAV page and seeing if the VOR frequency is already populated.
+You should verify the relevance of this VOR to your departure procedure and flight plan before takeoff.

-On this departure, we have the BCN VOR with a frequency of `117.45`
+On this departure SID, we have routing instructions that rely on the Munich VOR `DMN` with a frequency of `116.0`

-* Using the keypad, type in `117.45` and press LSK1L.
+* Using the keypad, type in `116.0` and press LSK1L.
 This will autopopulate the identifier of the VOR when within range.
-* We can also set the desired course to track `031` and press LSK2L to input it.
+* We can also set the desired course to track `080` and press LSK2L to input it.
+(This is for a departure on runway 08L)

 ^^Departure ILS^^

 When selecting the SID earlier in the flight plan section, the A32NX should have autopopulated the ILS/LOC frequency.
 If it hasn't, we can manually insert it for centerline guidance on take off.

-Our departure runway is EGFF/30 (runway 30) which has a frequency of `110.7`.
+Our departure runway is EDDM/08l (runway 08 left) which has a frequency of `109.50`.
 When inputting a frequency, and we are in range of the ILS, it will autopopulate the identifier and course.
 There is no need to fill these fields.

-* Using the keypad, type in `110.7` and press LSK3L to input it.
+* Using the keypad, type in `109.50` and press LSK3L to input it.

 ^^Arrival ILS^^

 With an ILS or LOC approach selected, the arrival ILS frequency should be automatically tuned correctly whenever the aircraft is at climb phase or greater and within 250 NM of the destination. **Ensure** that we verify the ILS frequency when we reach the arrival phase of the flight - see [Approach and Landing (ILS)](landing.md).

-Remember, our arrival airport/rwy is `EGCC/23R` with ILS23R having a frequency of `109.5`.
+Remember, our arrival airport/rwy is `EDDF/07l` with ILS07l having a frequency of `110.30`.
 When inputting a frequency, and we are in range of the ILS, it will autopopulate the identifier and course.
 There is no need to fill these fields.

-* Using the keypad, type in `109.5` and press LSK3L to input it.
+* Using the keypad, type in `110.30` and press LSK3L to input it.

 ![mcdu15](../assets/beginner-guide/mcdu/mcdu15.png){loading=lazy}